- Observe Window Safety Year Round

 - Avoid placing furniture near windows to prevent young children from climbing and gaining access to an open window.

 - Don’t allow children to jump on beds or other furniture to help reduce potential falls.

 - Don’t rely on insect screens to prevent a window fall.
 Insect screens are designed to keep bugs out, not to keep children in the home.

-- Install code-compliant devices designed to limit how far a window will open or window guards (with quick-release mechanisms in case of fire) to help prevent a fall.
+- Install ASTM F2090 compliant devices designed to limit how far a window will open or window guards (with quick-release mechanisms in case of fire or other emergency) to help prevent a fall.